 - Master of Arts (MA): Students of MA programs in art history mix theory and research with a broad-based understanding of the history of art.
-Graduates go on to work in museums, galleries, or primary/secondary education, though some go on to earn a PhD and teach in higher education.
+Graduates often go on to work in museums, galleries, or primary/secondary education, though some go on to earn a PhD and teach in higher education.

 - Master of Fine Arts (MFA): If you're interested in your own practice of art, consider a studio-based MFA in fine art or design with a minor or concentration in art history.
 The MFA requires personal studio work and critique, plus a well-rounded appreciation of art history and theory.

 - Master of Science (MS): This rare art history degree is more likely to be found packaged with art education, historic or art preservation, or design.
 The MS degree generally focuses on research and professional practice over theory.

 No one art history degree is superior to the rest.
 When you consider different degrees, pick the paths that work best with your career future or interests in art and art history.

 Step 2: Think About Art History Master's Degree Specializations